-It takes a special fleet to keep passenger trains moving in snow and ice.
+It takes a special fleet to keep your journeys moving in snow and ice.

 Our seasonal track treatment vehicles and machines are ready at depots across Britain for deployment where needed.